Ford Tourneo Connect MPV review

 - Less comfortable than a traditional MPV

-The Ford Tourneo Connect was recently facelifted and it now has the latest Ford styling to bring it in-line with the rest of the brand’s range.
-Although it can’t disguise its Transit Connect van origins, it does at least drive reasonably well.
+Although it can’t disguise its similarity with the Transit Connect van, it does at least drive reasonably well.
 It’s based on the previous Ford Focus, so it feels remarkably civilised to drive – far more so than van-based MPVs ever did in the past.

 If space is a priority, Ford offers the Grand Tourneo Connect, which thanks to an extra 40cm of length can be had with either a bigger boot or an extra pair of seats.

 You’ll thank the Ford’s commercial connections, as plenty of van-like design touches make the Tourneo Connect a massively practical MPV.
 Sliding side doors make loading and unloading children and luggage easy, especially in tight spaces, while big windows and chunky mirrors mean all-round visibility is great.

 The Tourneo Connect is now only available with a 1.5-litre EcoBlue diesel engine.
 The diesel is available with either 99 or 118bhp, and both offer a six-speed manual gearbox or Ford’s eight-speed Powershift automatic transmission.
 A 99bhp 1.0-litre Ecoboost petrol engine was previously available, and you might want to look at a nearly new example if you’re mainly going to be doing short journeys around town.
 Meanwhile, the Peugeot Rifter, Citroen Berlingo and Vauxhall Combo Life - three of the Tourneo’s biggest rivals - now come with fully electric powertrains.